LEARN FRENCH IN 2 MINUTES - French idiom: Turning the page

 Transcript of the video

-Hello everyone, I hope you are well and ready for a new video where we will see a French expression.
+Bonjour tout le monde, I hope you're well and ready for a new video in which we take a look at a French expression.

-I don't know if you know this expression.
+I don't know if you're familiar with this expression.
 It simply means to move on, to move on.
-You could even say that you close the book.
+You could even say you're closing the book.

-It means we are moving on to another stage in our lives or leaving something or someone behind.
+It means moving on to another stage in our lives, or leaving something or someone behind.

-Here are a few contextualizations to help you better understand the term.
+Here are a few contextual explanations to help you better understand the expression.

-I forgot to tell you but remember to activate the subtitles, it will help you understand the video better.
+I forgot to mention it, but don't forget to activate the subtitles to help you understand the video better.

 Let's move on to the contextualizations.

-For example, I could say: Greg has completely turned the page with Maeva.
-It's over, he doesn't love her anymore, he will never get back together with her.
+For example, I could say: Greg has completely moved on with Maéva.
+It's over, he doesn't love her anymore, he'll never get back together with her.

 Here's some more context.

-For example, if I have a friend who was a singer in her youth, I could tell her: don't you miss your singing career?
-And she can answer me no, I have completely turned the page with my singing career.
-Now I am a chef and I love my new job.
-I have turned the page, it is behind me.
+For example, if I have a friend who was a singer in her youth, I could say to her: don't you miss your singing career?
+And she might say no, I've completely moved on from my singing career.
+I'm now a chef and I love my new job.
+I've turned the page, it's behind me.

 That's it for today.

-Feel free to comment on any expressions you would like me to explain or put in context.
+Feel free to comment on any expressions you'd like me to explain or put into context.

 If you liked this video, don't forget to give it a thumbs up and I'll see you soon for a new video.
 Have a nice day!